evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ### Charge port

-The location of the charge port is on the [right rear corner](../../../../technology/charging/connectors/#rear-corner).
+The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
-The connector types vary between the different markets.
-This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
-See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}